 Seasonal pools are inspected twice between Memorial Day and Labor Day.
 Year-round pools and spas are inspected three times each year.

-The Health District is offering that one of the two seasonal inspections may be a pre-opening inspection.
+The Health Department is offering that one of the two seasonal inspections may be a pre-opening inspection.
 The advantage of this to an operator is that there is no concern about a pool or spa closure as a result of the inspection.
 The operator will receive an inspection report which may list some corrections or repairs that are required prior to opening for the season.
 There would then be at least one more routine inspection during the summer.
 Most of the pre-opening inspections will occur during the month of May.